CephalofairGames/merc-packs-faq/index.md

 <details>
 <summary><b>Cthulhu Spoilers</b></summary>

-<p><b>Do I still get the bonuses from poisoning one of my allies if they prevent the condition (such as with Safeguard)?</b> Yes.
+<p><b>Do I still get the bonuses from giving poison to one of my allies, if they prevent the condition (such as with Safeguard)?</b> Yes.
 You have fulfilled the requirement, even if they don't keep the poison.</p>

+<p><b>Can I give Poison to an allied Objective?</b> No - Objectives cannot ever gain Poison, so you cannot give it to them.</p>

+<p><b>Do I need Line of Sight to give poison to an ally?</b> No - "Give" is not in the list of targeted abilities, so would not require Line of Sight.
+Note, as always, that range cannot be counted through walls.</p>

 <p><b>Can I apply Plague to an enemy Objective?</b> Yes - Plague is not considered a condition.</p>

+<p><b>Do I need Line of Sight for a Plague ability?</p> Sometimes.
+For an ability like Path of Pox (1, bot), you would not.
+Plague is not a condition, and applying it is not a targeted ability.
+You can perform standalone Plagues to targets out of line of sight, or even without targets at all.
+On the other hand, an action like Festering Sores (1, top) has both Wound and Plague - applying Wound is a Condition ability, and therefore the whole ability is targeted.
+(Note that in GH2e, you can't pick and choose parts of an Ability to perform; you either perform all of it or none of it, per rulebook pg 35.)

 <p><b>I have questions about the two check perk, Xorn's Propogation...</b></p>
 <p>(1) Yes, you can control the monster, even if it has already acted in the round - or even if it dies during its own turn.
 This happens immediately, inserted into the turn order, and it always performs its full card.</p>